Symmetry Breaking and Link Homologies I: Properties of strict broken symmetries: Braid invariance

 \begin{thm} For a fixed pair of indices $(i,j)$, let $I^{(i,j)}$ be an arbitrary sequence that contains the braid sequence $\mathcal{O}^{(i,j)} := \{ i,j,i,j, \ldots \}$ with $m_{ij}$-terms as a subsequence of consecutive terms.
 Define $I^{(j,i)}$ to be the sequence obtained by replacing the braid subsequence with its counterpart $ \{ j,i,j,i \ldots \}$ with $m_{ij}$-terms.
 Then the filtered $G$-spectra $\sBC(w_{I^{(i,j)}})$ and $\sBC(w_{I^{(j,i)}})$ are connected by a sequence of zig-zags of elementary quasi-equivalences.
 In particular, they are quasi-equivalent. \end{thm}

 We will only consider the nontrivial case where $m_{i,j} > 2$.
-The case when $m_{i,j} = 2$ is straightforward since the (left/right) $T \times T$-spaces $G_i \times_T G_j$ and $G_j \times_T G_i$ can both be identified with the same space, namely the group generated by $G_i$ and $G_j$.
+The case when $m_{i,j} = 2$ is straightforward since the (left/right) $T \times T$-spaces $G_i \times_T G_j$ and $G_j \times_T G_i$ can both be identified with the same space, namely the subgroup of $G$ generated by $G_i$ and $G_j$.
 The proof of theorem \ref{braid rel} for $m_{i,j} > 2$ is fairly technical, and packed with several constructions and corresponding definitions.
 The reader interested in the bigger picture may safely ignore the rest of the section.
-For those who choose the path of most resistance, the general argument of the proof can be outlined as follows.
+For those who choose the path of most resistance, it would be helpful to review the Appendix (section \ref{appendix}) briefly before proceeding.
+The general argument of the proof can be outlined as follows.

 We will introduce two sequences of filtered $G$-spectra $\sBS^{(i,j,m)}(w_I)$ and $\sBS^{(j,i,m)}(w_I)$ resp. for $1 \leq m \leq m_{ij}$ called {\em strict broken Schubert} spectra.
 The spectra in either sequence will be shown to belong to the same quasi-equivalence class by a sequence of zig-zags of elementary quasi-equivalences.
-Moreover, by construction, the sequences will begin with $\sBC(w_{I^{(i,j)}})$ and $\sBC(w_{I^{(j,i)}})$ respectively, and with both sequences ending with the exact same spectrum, allowing us to deduce the quasi-equilance between $\sBC(w_{I^{(i,j)}})$ and $\sBC(w_{I^{(j,i)}})$.
+Moreover, by construction, the sequences will begin with $\sBC(w_{I^{(i,j)}})$ and $\sBC(w_{I^{(j,i)}})$ respectively, and end with the exact same spectrum, allowing us to deduce the quasi-equilance between $\sBC(w_{I^{(i,j)}})$ and $\sBC(w_{I^{(j,i)}})$.
 In other words, the beginning and ending terms of the sequences are